Cicely Tyson, groundbreaking award-winning actor, dead at 96

 She won a supporting actress Emmy in 1994 for “Oldest Living Confederate Widow Tells All.”
 She was nominated for Emmys several other times, including for “Roots,” “King,” “The Marva Collins Story” “Sweet Justice” and “A Lesson Before Dying.”

-In recent years, she was part of a panel discussion for “Cherish the Day,” an eight-episode OWN anthology series created and produced by Ava DuVernay.
+In recent years, she played the mother of Viola Davis on the long-running “How to Get Away with Murder.”

-Tyson’s parents moved from the island of Nevis in the Caribbean to New York, where Cicely (her name was spelled early on as Cecily and Sicely) was born in 1924, the youngest of three children.
-When her parents separated, the mother went on welfare.
-At 9 Cicely sold shopping bags on the streets of East Harlem.
+Tyson’s parents moved from the island of Nevis in the Caribbean to New York, where Cicely was born in 1924, the youngest of three children.

 When she graduated from high school, she found work as a secretary at the Red Cross.
-Her striking looks prompted friends to advise her to take up modeling and that led to acting schools, theater, movies and television.
+Her striking looks prompted friends to advise her to take up modeling and that led to acting school.

 “My mother told me I could no longer live in her house because I was determined to be an actress,” she told an interviewer in 1990.
 “I said `OK,’ and I moved out.”